Islandora/islandora_xacml_editor/README.md

 ### Fedora Configuration

-It may be desirable--and in fact necessary for some modules--to disable/remove ene of the default XACML policies which denies any interactions with the POLICY datastream to users without the "administrator" role.
+It may be desirable--and in fact necessary for some modules--to disable/remove one of the default XACML policies which denies any interactions with the POLICY datastream to users without the "administrator" role.

 This policy is located here:
 `$FEDORA_HOME/data/fedora-xacml-policies/repository-policies/default/deny-policy-management-if-not-administrator.xml`